IceCreamYou/Facebook-style-Statuses/README.txt

 user with permission to see the form clicks on the status text.
 The default text that appears in the textfield is the user's latest status.

-There is also has support for the Activity module.
+There is also support for the Notice Feed module.
 This allows a more Facebook -style "mini-feed" if desired, and also allows status updates to be displayed with updates from other parts of the site.
-Though significantly less useful, support for the Token module (required by Activity) is also available.

 ============
 == Blocks ==